 William H. Wong, Ph.D, April 12, 1999

 Cardiovascular disease is still the leading cause of mortality in the developed countries.
 Although there were tremendous gains in our understanding of coronary heart disease, the traditionally recognized risk factors, such as cholesterol levels, blood pressure, alcohol and smoking, do not fully account for all the incidences of coronary heart disease.
 In 1976, Dr. Kilmer McCully first made the connection between elevated homocysteine level and cardiovascular disease.
 He found that children with homocystinuria had a severe buildup of placque in their arteries.
-Since then, more and more clinicians are looking into using homocysteine levels to assess an individual’s risk in developing cardiac disease.
+Since then, more and more clinicians are looking into using homocysteine levels to assess an individual’s risk of developing cardiac disease.

 Mounting evidence is now pointing towards homocysteine as an independent risk factor in coronary heart disease.
 Elevated levels of this amino acid, an intermediary in the cysteine metabolic pathway, may increase cardiovascular risk, through pathways yet to be fully established.

 Homocysteine is the intermediary amino acid in the Methionine to Cysteine metabolic pathway.
 Methionine is metabolized to homocysteine.
 Homocysteine is then irreversibly catabolized to cysteine, in the pyridoxal phosphate (vitamin B6) dependent trans-sulfuration pathway, through the actions of cystathionine synthase and cysthathionine lyase.
 A large portion of homocysteine is however re-methylated to methionine through the cobalamin (vitamin B12) and methyl-tetrahydrofolate dependent pathway, catalyzed by the enzyme methionine synthase.
 Impaired reactions in either pathways, through defects or deficiencies in the critical enzymes or cofactors, result in the accumulation of homocysteine in the blood.